Adrian Flux: History

 In 2016, Adrian Flux gained huge publicity as a result of launching what it described as the UK’s and “possibly the world’s” first driverless car insurance policy.

 In 2017, Adrian Flux stepped in to save more than 100 jobs at the Norwich branch of Swinton Insurance by taking over the lease of its call centre that was due to close.
 This gave the company its first office in the city.

 In 2020, the drive to expand continued with 185 people being hired as the business adapted to working remotely during the COVID-19 lockdowns.

-In 2022, the drive to recruit and grow gathered pace thanks to the success of introducing a pioneering flexible staff-led way of working.

-Awards

-Adrian Flux has won numerous awards for its offerings: